adamwhitlock1/linux-tips-and-apps/README.md

 # new-linux-install-programs
-A simple repo of shell scripts, and other resources to install all dev apps I like for a new Ubuntu install
+A simple repo of terminal commands, and other resources to install all dev apps I like to use for a new Ubuntu install

-One way to look at all your Aptitude based installs on an existing Linux drive
+One way to look at a list of all your Aptitude based installs on an existing Linux drive
 ```
 dpkg -l
 ```